Cloudzero/cloudzero-charts/charts/cloudzero-agent/docs/sizing-guide.md

 ![sizing formula](./assets/sizing-formula.png)

 > This guide uses a basic formula based on number of nodes in the cluster.
-Please note, your milage may vary if you have:
+Please note, your mileage may vary if you have:
 >
 > * Very large machines, with a large number of pods
 >